aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 Data structures
 ---------------
-An automaton is a vector of states, each state is represented as a vector of Transition.
-Automaton

-Additionaly there is a second data structure to hold action: the RecognizerMatch

 Todo
 ----
 There are 2 kinds of function:

 - constraints, which can hold zero, one or two arguments,
-- actions, can hold zeroor one argument.
+- actions, can hold zero or one argument.

 So we need to manage these identifier of transition when adding vertices to the recognizerMatch